cristianoc/arc-challenge/InPaintingARC.md

 ### Application of the Frame Rule

-For the first puzzle, the frame rule can be applied by literelly using the frame as a frame.
+For the first puzzle, the frame rule can be applied by literally using the frame as a frame.

 For the second puzzle, the frame rule can be applied by splitting the problem along the diagonal.

 ### Puzzles solved by the frame rule

-- All predicats and Frame Rule: 7 out of 8 training, 12 out of 13 evaluation
+- All predicates and Frame Rule: 7 out of 8 training, 12 out of 13 evaluation